angular/angular/modules/@angular/docs/cheatsheet/built-in-directives.md

   <template ngSwitchDefault>...</template>
 </div>`|`[ngSwitch]`|`[ngSwitchCase]`|`ngSwitchCase`|`ngSwitchDefault`
 description:
-Conditionally swaps the contents of the div by selecting one of the embedded templates based on the current value of conditionExpression.
+Conditionally swaps the contents of the div by selecting one of the embedded templates based on the current value of `conditionExpression`.

 @cheatsheetItem
 syntax: